sherilynv/MineSweeper/README.md

 - Clone repository
 - Install required node modules: run <pre>npm install</pre> from root project directory
 - Run <pre>npm start</pre> to run locally on port 3000 - (http://localhost:3000)
-- Run <pre>npm test</pre> to run tests (see notes in Testing Notes below)
+- Run <pre>npm test</pre> to run tests (see notes below)
-- Run <pre>npm coverage</pre> to see test coverage (see notes in Testing Notes below)
+- Run <pre>npm coverage</pre> to see test coverage

+### Testing Notes
+- App currently only includes 4 simple tests to show the trajectory, testing with context
+- Would like to build out more tests with additional time
+- For this reason, current coverage is not wide, but will grow with additional tests

 ## Technologies Used
 - Built from create-react-app as base
 - Dev tool additions: eslint, react testing-library, plus plugin dependecies
 - Prod tools: bootstrap & fontawesome modules for styling, react prop-types for data type validation, react-router-dom for routing, <a href="https://www.npmjs.com/package/use-sound">use-sound</a> for sound effect support
+- sound effects downloaded from <a href="https://freesound.org/">Free Sound</a>
 - (see package.json for full details)

-## Testing Notes
-- App currently only includes 4 simple tests to show the trajectory, testing with context
-- Would like to build out more tests with additional time
-- For this reason, current coverage is not wide, but will grow with additional tests

 ## Project Requirements Met
 - app uses ReactJS